Body composition refers to how much of your body is composed of body fat versus muscle.

 If you pay attention to your body composition, though, you’ll see that you’re making good progress.

 Theoretically, calculating your body composition is simple.

-All you have to do is measure your body fat percentage because once you know that, you can work out your total fat mass and, in turn, your fat-free mass.
+All you have to do is measure your body fat percentage, because once you know that, you can work out your total fat mass and fat-free mass.

-Unfortunately, this is easier said than done because every method of going about it is far less accurate than most of us realize…
+Unfortunately, this is easier said than done because most every method of measuring body composition is far less accurate than most of us realize . . .

-The reason for this lies in the method they use to analyze your body composition: bioelectrical impedance analysis (BIA).
+This is because of the way they analyze your body composition: bioelectrical impedance analysis (BIA).

 BIA involves passing a light electrical current through your body and measuring resistance to it.

 Muscle (being over 70% water) conducts electricity well, but fat (which contains a lot less water) doesn’t, which is why the leaner you are, the more conductive your body is.

 Thus, you should be able to correlate levels of electrical resistance with levels of body fatness.

 This doesn’t work so well for several reasons: